Partitioning and RAID

-SoftRAID — easier RAID
+SoftRAID is easier RAID

 SoftRAID is a 3rd-party (non-Apple) program for RAID on Mac OS X. It offers a interface that is easier to understand and less error-prone than Apple’s Disk Utility, and (quite literally) doesn’t crash as Apple’s Disk Utility is prone to do.

 I’ve used SoftRAID as a satisfied customer for years, and the company takes pride in it.
 If you buy SoftRAID, please let them know you heard about it here.
-You can also get SoftRAID included with various OWC external hard drive enclosures.

 - More intuitive display of volumes and drives; much easier to avoid mistakes!